-Designed and Instructed by Music Supervisor Patricia Carrera and Sync Agent/Sync Summit Founder Mark Frieser
+Designed and Instructed by Music Supervisor Patricia Carrera and Sync Agent/Supervisor//Sync Summit Founder Mark Frieser

 Whether you’re a musician, sync agent, publisher, label owner, artist manager, producer or aspiring music supervisor, you already know that getting your music licensed for usage in for visual or interactive media in TV, film, trailers, podcasts, video and online games, social media, ads, directly with brands and for mobile platforms is vital to your success in the music industry.